 Staying together, even while we are apart.

-Students, faculty and parents will need to lean heavily on technology to bridge the gap between school and home.
 To help create a world-class distance learning program for our students, we have doubled-down on familiar platforms like Google and Sundial, and invested in new ones like Zoom and Loom.
-We understand that having to learn even one new tool, especially right now, may seem overwhelming.
 To keep things simple and consistent, we are asking students and teachers to use these tools, and only these tools, to connect with each other.

 Google remains our preferred method of communication when it comes to email, chat, and calendar.
 Not much change here.